d40cht/WythamVillageBroadband/_posts/2016-09-09-openreach-build-update.md

 ---
 layout: default
-title: September 2016, Openreach build update.
+title: September 2016, OpenReach build update.
 ---

 __Light at the end of the tunnel (trunking?).__